MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/pipspager.md

 ---

 # PipsPager

-The PipsPager control enables paginated content to be navigated to beyond the bounds of the viewport (visible area).
-The PipsPager is independent of the content shown and best for experiences where the content is paginated and not explicitly numbered.
-In these scenarios, the pages are commonly indicated with 'dot' glyphs instead of numbers to encourage discovery of content and reduce unnecessary UI elements on the page.
+The PipsPager control enables navigation within paginated content beyond the bounds of the viewport (visible area).
+The PipsPager is independent of the content shown and is intended for experiences where content is paginated but is not explicitly numbered.
+For example, pages indicated with 'dot' glyphs instead of numbers to encourage discovery of content and reduce unnecessary UI elements on the page.

 **Get the Windows UI Library**